IMF's Lagarde says Greece should not delay payments

 Greece is fast running out of cash and its euro zone and IMF lenders have frozen bailout aid until the new leftist-led government in Athens reaches agreement on a package of reforms.

-That has raised fears the Greek government will not be able to make its next payments to the IMF, which total some $1 billion (0.67 billion pounds) over the next month.
+That has raised fears the Greek government will not be able to make its next payments to the IMF, which total some $1 billion over the next month.

 "We have never had an advanced economy asking for payment delays," IMF Managing Director Christine Lagarde said in response to reporters' questions on Greece's debt crisis.